nickcrider/ot-docs/docs/simulating.md

 # Simulating on the Command Line

-Simluating protocols requires the `opentrons` package installed.
+Simulating protocols requires the `opentrons` package installed.
 The best way to do that is to get it from Python's package manager, `pip`.